 6. Buy Vinyl at Abbey Road Studios

 Abbey Road Studios is located in the north London neighborhood of St. John’s Wood.
-It is out of the way from many of London’s tourist attractions, so unless you are a music lover or have a soft spot for the Beatles or Pink Floyd, then you can probably skip this one.
-The Beatles recorded most of their albums at the studios and made the area famous when they used the crosswalk at Abbey Road on the cover of their album of the same name.
+While it’s a bit off the beaten path from many of London’s major attractions, it’s a must-see for music enthusiasts, particularly fans of The Beatles and Pink Floyd.
+The Beatles famously recorded much of their catalog at the studio, and the area became iconic when they featured the Abbey Road crosswalk on the cover of their album of the same name.

 7. Eat Fish & Chips

-You can’t leave London without eating fish and chips.
-Fish and Chips is a London staple and is one of the city’s most beloved dishes.
-The meal is an order of fish that has been battered, fried, and served with a side of fried potatoes.
-The concept is rumored to have originated in London and the first shop opened in 1860.
-By the 1920s, there were over 35,000 shops in the United Kingdom.
+No visit to London is complete without trying fish and chips, a British staple that has earned its place as one of the city’s favorite meals.
+This classic consists of battered and fried fish, served alongside crispy fried potatoes.
+The concept is believed to have originated in London, with the first shop opening in 1860.
+By the 1920s, over 35,000 fish and chip shops were operating across the United Kingdom.

-I recommend The Fish House in Notting Hill.
-It serves traditional fish and chips and offers a dine-in or takeaway option.
-The fish was delicious, the staff friendly, and it was the perfect way to end my day.
+For an authentic experience, I recommend The Fish House in Notting Hill.
+This charming spot serves traditional fish and chips, offering both dine-in and takeaway options.
+The fish is delicious, the staff is friendly, and it makes for a perfect way to end your day.
 The nearest tube station is Notting Hill Gate Station.
-I suggest going before it gets dark so you can walk around Notting Hill and enjoy the cute and colorful homes that line the streets.
+I suggest visiting before dusk so you can take a stroll through the neighborhood, admiring the colorful and picturesque homes that line the streets.

 Where to Stay in London

-Norfolk Towers is a simple, clean, and affordable hotel.
-It’s conveniently located just two minutes away from Paddington Station, providing direct access to Heathrow Airport.
-The Heathrow Express runs every 15 minutes and the Heathrow Connect every 30 minutes.
-Hyde Park is nearby and Notting Hill is a fifteen-minute walk.
+Norfolk Towers is a straightforward, clean, and budget-friendly hotel offering excellent value for travelers.
+Situated just two minutes from Paddington Station, it provides easy access to Heathrow Airport, with the Heathrow Express departing every 15 minutes and the Heathrow Connect every 30 minutes.
+Guests can enjoy a short walk to Hyde Park, and Notting Hill is just a 15-minute stroll away.

 The Piccadilly London West End

-The Piccadilly London West End is located in London’s Theatreland.
-It’s just a few blocks from Leicester Square and about a five-minute walk to Piccadilly Circus.
-The hotel offers stylish rooms, friendly staff, and a great breakfast.
+The Piccadilly London West End is situated in the heart of London’s Theatreland, just a few blocks from Leicester Square and a five-minute walk to Piccadilly Circus.
+The hotel combines modern style with comfort, offering chic rooms and attentive, friendly service.
+Guests can enjoy a delicious breakfast to start their day, making it a great choice for those looking to experience the best of London’s vibrant West End.

-The Landmark is a gorgeous luxury hotel located in the Marylebone district of West London.
-The hotel has a stunning glass-roof 8-story atrium with towering palm trees.
-There is a restaurant, a couple of bars, and a spa onsite.
+The Landmark is a stunning luxury hotel located in the upscale Marylebone district of West London.
+Featuring a breathtaking 8-story atrium with a glass roof and towering palm trees, the hotel offers a unique and elegant atmosphere.
+Guests can enjoy a variety of dining options, including a restaurant and a couple of bars.

 London is one of my favorite cities!
 Haven’t been to Neil’s Yard yet but I keep hearing & seeing pics about it.
 Definitely will have to make a visit there soon!